Updates (October 2025 to December 2025)

 Traffic Distribution

-Drills down on the traffic distribution and shows a Time-Series chart that compares the total traffic and the threat traffic.
-The following types of traffic are shown in the widget:Traffic — The total traffic received.
+Drills down on the traffic distribution and displays a Time-Series chart that compares the total traffic and the threat traffic.
+The following types of traffic are displayed in the widget:Traffic — The total traffic received.

 Threat traffic — The traffic is considered malicious.

-Monitored Threat Traffic — The traffic being logged (monitored), but not blocked.
+Monitored Threat Traffic — The traffic is being logged (monitored) but not blocked.

 Blocked Threat Traffic — The traffic being blocked.

-Hovering over it also shows the count of the above traffic at a particular time.
+Hovering over it also displayed the count of the above traffic at a particular time.

-How is it useful?This chart provides insights into traffic spikes, which you can correlate with attack attempts, and determine the most malicious activity time.
+How is it useful?This chart provides insights into traffic spikes, which you can correlate with attack attempts and determine the time of most malicious activity.

 Threat Classification and Events by Vulnerability Taxonomies